viky-ai/website/doc/topics/interpretation/index.md

 This is very important, because we need to mimic the human capacity to understand thing and to mold his understanding to his immediate need.

-Thus when we combine interpretations together we are confronted with two different realities :
+Thus when we combine interpretations together we are confronted with two different realities:
 * first reality: the solution that are given to us in the sub-interpretation cannot be changed in some occasion.
 In our case, we could change the "EUR" solution, because it is an interpretation that belong to us, but we cannot change the solution coming from the Numbers agent, as it is a public agent.
-* second reality: we have each our own need to interpret thing the way we want, and from your viewpoint this is want you want, but from an outside viewpoint, it is completely arbitrary.
+* second reality: we have each our own need to interpret thing the way we want, and from your viewpoint this is what you want, but from an outside viewpoint, it is completely arbitrary.
 So we need to be able to be totally arbitrary in the way we build solution.

-So we demonstrate those two point in that simple example:
+So we demonstrate those two points in that simple example:

 First of all we know that:

 * the solution from the 'euro' interpretation is "EUR"
 * the solution from the 'number' interpretation is: